pdkovacs/igon-repo/README.md

     `npm install && npm run dev`

-1. For testing with the GitLab as a git provider have a file with an appropriate GitLab authentication token:
+2. For testing with GitLab as a git provider have a file with an appropriate GitLab authentication token:

    ```bash
    $ cat ~/.icon-repo.secrets